Temptin/SkypeExport/src/SkypeExport/_gccbuild/macosx/README.md

 After the process is complete, you can then delete the Boost source folder, since it only contains some Boost documentation + examples and is of no use (unless you need that kind of thing on your local drive).
 It's all available online anyway.

+Note: If you're using Boost in another location (such as via Homebrew), you should instead simply edit the "opt_localpath" variable at the top of the build_macosx.sh script before building.
+You can also set the "opt_arch" variable to a different value, if you don't want to build a 32/64-bit Universal Binary.

 Now just run the build_macosx.sh script to compile SkypeExport: